paulsutherland/cloud-sync/readme.md

         If video does not start playing, check if these config settings are correct:
         - the `WALLCLOCK_SERVICE_WS_URL` fields in `docker-compose.yml` are set to point to the correct WallClock service endpoint
-        - the client config file `examples/synchronisedvideo/config/config.js` contains teh correct URL for the Sync-Service endpoint.
+        - the client config file `examples/synchronisedvideo/config/config.js` contains the correct URL for the Sync-Service endpoint.

    4. Open another client.
 When the video starts to play, click on the **share** button on the video scrubber to
      - start another instance of the demo app in another window